ItsSim/fsolauncher/release/fsolauncher-build-extras/readme.txt

-﻿Version: 2023 1.8.x
-Author: Sim <dbhdane@outlook.com>
+﻿Thank you for downloading official FreeSO Launcher.

+This program is designed to make it easier to install and play FreeSO, the free and open source reimplementation of The Sims Online.
+It is not affiliated with EA or Maxis in any way.

+By installing this software, you acknowledge and agree to the following:

+- The program does not contain a copy of The Sims Online or any other content related to EA IP.
+Necessary files are downloaded from Archive.org through the Installer tab, as requested by the user.
+- FreeSO is obtained from the official FreeSO GitHub releases.
+- OpenAL and .NET Framework are bundled within the launcher's source files, eliminating the need for an active internet connection during installation.
+- Remeshes are stored compressed on a remote server and can be downloaded at the user's discretion.
+- To check for updates and improve troubleshooting, the program occasionally sends requests to a remote server, which include details such as your launcher version and FreeSO installation status (yes/no).
+- The launcher connects to a remote server via a socket to receive live updates and news from FreeSO Administrators in the form of desktop notifications.
+No other remote tasks are performed by the launcher aside from receiving notifications.

 Changelog:
-- 2023.04.18: Updated Electron to 22.3.6, enabled CI builds.
-- 2022.02.05: Polish language tweaks.
-Desktop notifications now match launcher theme.
-- 2021.12.24: Downloads are now more reliable (GitHub PR #25).
-- 2021.11.18: Security changes.
-Update to Electron 16.
-- 2021.10.26: Small tweaks and fixes.
-Update to Electron 15.3.0.
-- 2021.10.17: Fixed shortcut mode feature regression.
-- 2021.10.17: Halloween v2 and Open Beta Dark themes.
-Light/Dark Twitter widget.
-- 2021.09.13: Updated NL language.
-- 2021.09.12: Updated Electron, new theme, added NL language, misc. improvements.
-- 2020.10.31: Updated Electron and dependencies.
-- 2020.09.05: Added Russian and Polish launcher languages, adjusted fonts.
-- 2020.06.13: In-game clock, style changes.
-- 2020.05.26: Updater changes.
-- 2020.05.21: Fix freezing.
-- 2020.04.23: Change TSO download source.
-- 2020.03.27: GitHub FreeSO Installer, FreeSO AutoDetect.
-- 2020.03.12: Dependency switch to deflate-js.
-- 2020.03.09: Installer refactoring.
-Dependency switch to yauzl.
-- 2019.11.29: Simitone installer tweaks and other improvements.
-- 2019.11.28: Simitone support.
-- 2019.07.27: Installed indicator, style changes.
-- 2019.06.12: Updated to Electron 5.0.3.
-- 2019.06.05: UI tweaks, re-added direct launch mode.
-Launcher can act as a FreeSO.exe shortcut.
-- 2019.31.03: Quick fix for the FilePlanet archive.org URL.
-- 2019.04.03: Quick fix for a very specific bug where download fileStreams weren't closing when retrying.
-Also commented electron-notify again.
-Sigh...
-- 2019.03.03: Reworked download process, should make Archive.org downloads work most of the time.
-- 2018.18.10: Improved launcher loading time, overall performance improvement.
-- 2018.13.10: Updated Electron from 1.7.9 to 3.0.3 and some dependencies.
-- 2018.09.10: Small bugfix for alternative TSO download.
-- 2018.08.10: Added alternative TSO download link (Archive.org EA LargeFiles FTP), UI tweaks.
-- 2018.16.09: Added alternative TSO download link (FilePlanet).
-- 2018.09.04: Added Spanish language, minor fixes and stability improvements.
-- 2018.02.04: Added Remesh Package installer option, improved workflow.

-Thank you for downloading the official FreeSO Launcher.
-This program was made using:
-- Electron 22

-Upon installing this software, you understand and accept the following:
-- This program does not include a copy of The Sims Online or any other type of content of EA IP.
-It downloads everything needed from Archive.org upon the user's request through the Installer tab.
-- FreeSO is downloaded from the official FreeSO GitHub releases.
-- OpenAL and .NET Framework are included in the launcher's source files and do not need an active internet connection to be installed.
-- Remeshes are hosted compressed on a remote server and are downloaded upon user request.
-- This program periodically makes requests to a remote server in order to check for new updates.
-For statistics and better troubleshooting, your launcher version and FreeSO installation status (yes/no), are included in the request.
-- This program connects via socket to a remote server in order to receive live updates and news from FreeSO Administrators in the form of desktop notifications.
-The launcher is NOT able to perform any other remote task other than receiving desktop notifications.

-Special Thanks to:
+- To view the most recent changelog, please visit our GitHub repository at https://github.com/ItsSim/fsolauncher.

+Special thanks to our contributors:
 - Womsy: Spanish Translator
 - Alessandro: Italian Translator
 - Maria: FreeSO Admin/Collaborator